awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

                > FCM

           - Provide your ApiKey.
+The FCM console refers to this value as :guilabel:`ServerKey`.
 For information on getting an FCM ApiKey, see `Setting Up Android Push Notifications <http://docs.aws.amazon.com/pinpoint/latest/developerguide/mobile-push-android.html>`__

        Android - Kotlin
           - Choose Firebase Cloud Messaging (FCM).